Don’t have enough time for slow cooking? No problem! Make your pork carnitas in the pressure cooker instead. Great to stock the freezer with!

 Then you can shred the meat with two forks and serve it up as tacos or however you like.
 You can, of course, brown it in a skillet, too.
 I’m just usually

 too lazy too harassed by hungry kids to bother.

-When we make these pork carnitas, we usually eat some right away and freeze the rest in portions in mason jars (we have these).
+When we make these pork carnitas, we usually eat some right away and freeze the rest in portions in freezer containers.

 To reheat, simply thaw in the fridge overnight, transfer to a pot and heat until it is boiling, making sure the meat is evenly heated.

 It is a fantastic way to have a satisfying meal on a busy weeknight, all you’ll have to do is pull out some taco shells, slice up some avocado and red onion, serve with lime wedges, crumbled cheese, cilantro and shredded red cabbage.